sarahfuchi/Data-Science/Advanced data science (NLP, computer vision, deep neural nets)/README.md

 The downsample reduces the 2D dimensions, the width and height, of the image by the stride.
 The stride is the length of the step the filter takes.
 Since the stride is 2, the filter was applied to every other pixel, hence reducing the weight and height by 2.

 Normalization or feature scaling is a way to make sure that features with very diverse ranges will proportionally impact the network performance.
 Without normalization, some features or variables might be ignored.
 In this particular project I used instance normalization (IN), which operates on a single sample as opposed to batch normalization (BN).
 Both normalization methods can accelerate training and make the network converge faster.
-Main difference is While IN transforms a single training sample, BN does that to the whole mini-batch of samples.
+Main difference is While IN transforms a single training sample, BN does that to the whole mini-batch of samples [More information can be found here](https://www.baeldung.com/cs/instance-vs-batch-normalization)
 ![instance_and_batch_normalization.jpg](/images/monet/monet2.jpg)

 ```